View all hotels

 Sleeps up to 4 (3 adults)

-A twin bedded room with small lounge area, shower room and 2 extra beds for children.
+A twin-bed room with small lounge area, shower room and 2 extra beds for children.
 Sleeps 2 adults + 2 children.

-A small lounge area, two bedrooms, large double room with walk in wardrobe, and a second smaller twin bedded room, balcony or terrace.
-On the beach side of the hotel.
+A small lounge area, two bedrooms, large double room with walk in wardrobe, and a second smaller twin-bed room, balcony or terrace.
 Sleeps 2 adults + 2 children or 3 adults.

 Opening dates are subject to change and beyond our control.